-- check the travel document (see point 6.4) - verify whether an ATV is appropriate for the planned itinerary, as the applicant may need a visa allowing for entry into the territory of the Member States, see point 1.4 and 1.5, and - verify the itinerary and the authorisation to enter the country of final destination and assess the risk of illegal immigration while in transit (see point 5.2.4).
+- check the travel document (see point 6.4) - verify whether an ATV is appropriate for the planned itinerary, as the applicant may need a visa allowing for entry into the territory of the Member States, see point 1.4 and 1.5, - verify the itinerary and the authorisation to enter the country of final destination and assess the risk of illegal immigration while in transit (see point 5.2.4). - check the points of departure and destination of the third-country national and the coherence of the intended itinerary and airport transit: making a long and/or expensive detour to transit through an airport of a Member State appears suspicious, although in some cases it may have a logical explanation; - verify the proof of the onward journey to the final destination.